eshtek/hexos-docs/docs/getting-started/installation/InstallGuide.md

     -   Select your target USB drive
     -   Click 'Flash!'

-**Important**: Do not use Rufus to make the ISO - it causes issues for many users.
-Stick with Balena Etcher.
+**Important**: Do not use Rufus to create the installation USB - Stick with Balena Etcher.

 ## Installation Process